 May 1, 2014 - Chicago, IL - Shannon Dosemagen, Community/Campus Partnerships for Health annual conference.
 Participation on a panel titled, "New Frontiers for Partnerships Across Citizen Science and Community-Based Participatory Research"

-March 14, 2014 - New Orleans, LA - Shannon Dosemagen, Building Resilience Workshop IV.
-Participation on panel titled, "Building Creative Capital: Blending Innovative Strategies with Risk Reduction Efforts"
+Mar.
+14, 2014 - New Orleans, LA - Shannon Dosemagen, Building Resilience Workshop IV.
+Participation on panel, "Building Creative Capital: Blending Innovative Strategies with Risk Reduction Efforts"

-February 20-22, 2014 - London, UK - Shannon Dosemagen.
-Various session participation at the Citizen Science Summit including badging and online communities, environmental justice and community monitoring and open access journals and practitioners and citizen science.
+Feb.
+20-22, 2014 - London, UK - Shannon Dosemagen.
+Various session participation at the Citizen Science Summit including badging and online communities, environmental justice and community monitoring, and open access journals and practitioners and citizen science.